mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/on-prem/index.md

 Once you have both `cluster.yaml` file and `inventory.yaml` file, you must add a provisioner for your provider.
 Follow these steps:

-Make sure you have selected a workspace - for example the "Default Workspace".
+Make sure you have selected a workspace - for example the "Default Workspace."

 -   Go to **Administration / Infrastructure Providers**.

 -   Select the **Add Infrastructure Provider** button.

 -   Select **On Premise**.

 -   Enter a name for your provider and insert the full contents of your private ssh key, then select **Verify** and **Save**.

 ![On Premise Provider Form with values](/dkp/kommander/1.4/img/On-prem-provider-with-values.png)